 - Brainstorming novel solutions for efficient personalized recommendation.

-A detailed program can be found at PeRSonAl at ASPLOS 2020
+A detailed program and Call for Participation can be found at PeRSonAl at ISCA 2020

 |Udit Gupta is a 4th year PhD student in CS at Harvard University and received his B.S. in ECE from Cornell University in 2016.
 His research interests focus on improving the performance and energy efficiency of emerging applications in computer systems and architecture by co-designing solutions across the computing stack.
 His recent work explores the characterization and optimization of at-scale deployment of deep learning based personalized recommendation systems.|